Research

 Mosallaei, A. (2024).
 Protest paradigm revisited: Is depicting protesters’ (counter)violence really wrong?
 Digital Journalism , 1-20.

-Mosallaei, A. , & Porpora, D. (in press).
+Mosallaei, A. , & Porpora, D. (2024).
 Citizen videos vs. legacy media visual reports: How eyewitness imagery becomes a corrective.
 International Journal of Communication.

 Works in Progress

-Mosallaei, A. , Thomas-Walters, L., Goldberg, M. H., Rosenthal, S. A., & Leiserowitz, A. (data collection).
+Mosallaei, A. , Thomas-Walters, L., Goldberg, M. H., Rosenthal, S. A., & Leiserowitz, A. (R&R).
 Examining heatwave imagery: A comparative analysis of risk perception across valence categories.

 Peer-reviewed Conference Papers

 Mosallaei, A. (2023).
 Do you see what I see?
 Perceptions and effects of image-text congruity in online climate change news articles.
-National Communication Association.
+(Paper Panel).
+In National Communication Association (NCA ’23), National Harbor, Maryland.

-Badiei, B., Mosallaei, A. (2023).
+Badiei, B., & Mosallaei, A. (2023).
 Multiple erasures: The blind spots of American journalism and the ongoing revolutionary movement in Iran.
-Canadian Communication Association.
+(Paper Panel).
+In Canadian Communication Association (CCA ’23), Toronto, ON, Canada.

 Mosallaei, A. (2022).
 Should I run this photo?
 A research agenda for examining news photo selection.
-Association for Education in Journalism & Mass Communication.
+(Paper Panel).
+In Association for Education in Journalism & Mass Communication (AEJMC ’22), Detroit, MI.

-Mosallaei, A., & Porpora, D. (2021).
+Mosallaei, A., Porpora, D. (2021).
 Legacy press coverage of the Iranian Bloody November in 2019: A departure from the protest paradigm?
-Association for Education in Journalism & Mass Communication.
+(Poster).
+In Association for Education in Journalism & Mass Communication (AEJMC ’21), Virtual.

-Mosallaei, A., & Porpora, D. (2021).
+Mosallaei, A., Porpora, D. (2021).
 Legacy press and citizen videos: Textual (but not visual) departure from the protest paradigm.
-Association for Education in Journalism & Mass Communication Mid-winter Conference.
+In Association for Education in Journalism & Mass Communication Mid-Winter Conference (AEJMC Midwinter ’21), Virtual.

 White Papers